-When providing direct patient/client care involving medical nutrition therapy and chronic health diseases or conditions, the RDN discovered that to work with clients through telehealth that they must be licensed and/or meet the other applicable standards that are required by state or local laws and regulations in both the state where the RDN is located and the state where the patient/client is located (https://www.eatrightpro.org/advocacy/licensure/professional-regulation-of-dietitians).
+When providing direct patient/client care involving medical nutrition therapy and chronic health diseases or conditions, the RDN discovered that to work with clients through telehealth that they must be licensed and/or meet the other applicable standards that are required by state or local laws and regulations in both the state where the RDN is located and the state where the patient/client is located (www.cdrnet.org/Licensure Map).
 Since regulations and policies are regularly updated, the RDN routinely monitors the applicable laws and regulations.